Variational Supervised Contrastive Learning: Experiments

 \section{Experiments}

 We evaluate our VarCon loss on four standard benchmarks: CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning}, ImageNet-100, and ImageNet \cite{russakovsky2015imagenet, deng2009imagenet}, using the official test splits.
 Our experiments demonstrate rapid convergence under various training configurations, including different batch sizes, epochs, and hyperparameter settings.
 For downstream classification, we freeze the pretrained encoder and train only a linear classification layer, and additionally apply KNN-classifier to the embeddings to investigate the learned semantic structure.
 To isolate the contribution of our learning objective, we employ the same data augmentation techniques and encoder architectures used in previous contrastive learning models \cite{SupCon}: augmentation strategies including SimAugment, AutoAugment \cite{cubuk2018autoaugment}, and StackedRandAugment \cite{cubuk2020randaugment} with ResNet-50 \cite{he2016deep}, ResNet-101, ResNet-200, and ViT-Base \cite{dosovitskiy2020image} architectures.
 We set the learning rate according to the linear-scaling rule \(\text{lr} \propto B/256\) with cosine decay.
 Our best results are achieved with batch sizes of 512 for CIFAR-10/100 (200 epochs), 1,024 for ImageNet-100 (200 epochs), and 4,096 for ImageNet (350 epochs).
 Throughout, we use SGD with momentum 0.9 and weight decay \(10^{-4}\) for smaller datasets including CIFAR-10, CIFAR-100, and ImageNet-100 and LARS \cite{you2017large} optimizer for ImageNet training to ensure stability.
+Full hyperparameter settings and optimization details are available in Appendix \ref{app: Hyperparameters}.
+Analyses of the training dynamics, such as loss convergence and memory efficiency, are provided in Appendix \ref{app:training details}.